Highlights of the Treks

 - Trek over popular hidden valley.

-Dhaulagiri Circuit Trek is a demanding trek to Dhaulagiri Base Camp that also includes crossing of two high passes, French Pass and Dhampus Pass.
-This “off the beaten path” trek is a perfect match for the trekkers who has been in the Himalayas of Nepal before and wants more of the high altitudes and wilderness missing in the other more popular treks.
+Dhaulagiri Circuit Trek a demanding trekking to seventh highest peak mount Dhaulagiri Base Camp (4748 meters) that also includes crossing of two high passes, French Pass (5350 meters) and Dhampus Pass (5244 meters) Dhaulagiri Base Camp “off the beaten path” trek is a perfect match for the trekkers who has been in the Himalayas of Nepal before and wants more high altitudes and wilderness treks in Nepal.

 Dhaulagiri Circuit Trek mixes trekking through populated lower elevations and higher and wilder valleys to almost perfection.
 There are bits of trek below 1000 meters with terraced villages rich in social and cultural aspects and hidden valleys with no settlements (all above 4500 meters).
 Dhaulagiri Base Camp and various angled view of the mountain itself are highlights of Dhaulagiri Circuit Trek.
 A demanding terrain, average altitude of above 5000 meters (for few days) and two passes, French Pass (5360 meters) and Dhampus Pass (5244 meters) will test the endurance of every trekkers.
 All this will also lead to some breathtaking landscapes and views of snowy mountains of Himalayas.
 Dhaulagiri Circuit Trek concludes in one of the most interesting valley of the country, Kali Gandaki Valley.
 This new valley also offers new mountain vistas of Annapurna Massif, Nilgiri Range and Tilicho (7134 meters), providing an equally dramatic end to one of the amazing treks that Himalayas of Nepal has to offer.